calgo-lab/green-db/infrastructure/charts/postgres/README.md

 ### Create Postgres Secrets

-First you will need to choose a postgres password and a replicator password.
+First, you need to choose a postgres and a replicator password.
+Make sure you avoid special characters.

-make sure to avoid non ascii characters like ö/ä/ß
+Note that these paths are relative to ``green-db/infrastructure/charts/postgres``.

 ```bash
 umask 077